natepisarski/lookerbot/README.md

 - `LOOKERBOT_DATA_ACTIONS_IN_MESSAGES` – Set this to `false` to disable making data action buttons available to Slack users.

+- `IMAGE_HEIGHT` - Set this to any positive integer value to control the height (in pixels) of generated charts.

+- `IMAGE_WIDTH` - Set this to any positive integer value to control the height (in pixels) of generated charts.

 ##### (optional) Storage Services for Visualization Images

 ###### Amazon S3